 FILS Nonce element(#762r2)

-The FILS Nonce element is used for exchanging an additional source of randomness in the FILS authentication exchange.
+The FILS Nonce element is used for exchanging an additional source of randomness in an(#1228) FILS authentication exchange.
 The format of the FILS Nonce element is shown in Figure 9-767 (FILS Nonce element format).